-Unit aim (s) This unit covers the skills required to supportindividuals with their personal care needs.
+Unit aim (s) This unit covers the skills required to support individuals with their personal care needs.
 In includes monitoring and reporting on the personal care of individuals.

-Assessment requirements specified by asector or regulatory body (if This unit must be assessed in line with Skills for Health Assessment Principles.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
+Details of the relationship of the unit and relevant National Occupational Standards This unit links to SCDHSC0218.

-appropriate)

-Details of the relationship of the unit This unit links to SCDHSC0218.

-and relevant National Occupational

-Standards

-Title: J/616/5044 Understand mental well- being and mental health promotion Level: 3 Credit Value: 3 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the different views on the nature of mental well-being and mental health and the factors that may influence both across the life span 1.1 Evaluate two different views on the nature of mental well-being and mental health 1.2 Explain the range of factors that may influence mental well-being and mental health problems across the life span, including: biological factors social factors psychological factors emotional factors 1.3 Explain how risk factors and protective factors influence levels of resilience in individuals and groups in relation to mental well-being and mental health 2.
-Know how to implement an effective strategy for promoting mental wellbeing and mental health with individuals and groups Output Description: 2.1 Explain the steps that an individual may take to promote their mental well-being and mental health 2.2 Explain how to support an individual in promoting their mental well-being and mental health 2.3 Evaluate a strategy for supporting an individual in promoting their mental well-being and mental health 2.4 Describe key aspects of a local, national or international strategy to promote mental well-being and mental health within a group or community 2.5 Evaluate a local, national or international strategy to promote mentalwell-being and mental health within a group or community
+Title: J/616/5044 Understand mental well-being and mental health promotion Level: 3 Credit Value: 3 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the different views on the nature of mental well-being and mental health and the factors that may influence both across the life span 1.1 Evaluate two different views on the nature of mental well-being and mental health 1.2 Explain the range of factors that may influence mental well-being and mental health problems across the life span, including: biological factors social factors psychological factors emotional factors 1.3 Explain how risk factors and protective factors influence levels of resilience in individuals and groups in relation to mental well-being and mental health 2.
+Know how to implement an effective strategy for promoting mental wellbeing and mental health with individuals and groups 3.
+Know how to implement an effective strategy for promoting mental wellbeing and mental health with individuals and groups 2.1 Explain the steps that an individual may take to promote their mental well-being and mental health 2.2 Explain how to support an individual in promoting their mental well-being and mental health 2.3 Evaluate a strategy for supporting an individual in promoting their mental well-being and mental health 2.4 Describe key aspects of a local, national or international strategy to promote mental well-being and mental health within a group or community 2.5 Evaluate a local, national or international strategy to promote mental well-being and mental health within a group or community